Looking back at 242 years, and ahead to 250

-Moving forward, USA250 will continue our work as the leading, national, public-private network of institutions and individuals working toward the success of the United States’ 250th anniversary.
+Moving forward, USA250 will continue our work as a leading, national, private-sector network of institutions and individuals working toward the success of the United States’ 250th anniversary.

 We are bringing Americans together to ensure that the Semiquincentennial can achieve its full potential as a moment of inspiration, unity, historical reflection, and civic renewal for the country.
 We serve as a dynamic and accessible entry point to inspire creative, philanthropic, educational, civic, and even commercial partnerships and programs for America’s 250th anniversary in communities nationwide.